Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 Infant-Friendly

 Infants can’t hold their heads up, meaning a stroller is usually out of the equation until they’re about 3 to 6 months old.
-Not the case with this one.
+That’s not the case with this one.

-A one-touch car seat attachment for most Graco car seats means not having to wake baby to put them in the stroller.
+A one-touch car seat attachment for most Graco car seats means not having to wake your baby when moving them from the car to the stroller.

 Storage Access Issue